INQUIRELAB/Precursor-Set-Prediction-via-Graph-Conditioned-Sequence-Generation/README.md

 At the end, it prints aggregate toy metrics and a toy combinatorial-ceiling summary.

-## Data contents
+## Data processing guide (no bundled data)

-This conceptual upload now includes a real `data/` directory for reviewer inspection.
+To keep this repository lightweight and avoid distributing large raw/processed files, the `data/` folder is **not bundled**.
+Instead, we provide the processing code used for the main pipeline preprocessing flow.

 ### Data sources used in the main pipeline